christoph-cullmann/www/content/posts/keyboard-fun/index.md

 <center><img width=700 src="/posts/keyboard-fun/images/xtrfy-varmilo-moonlight.jpg"></center>

 I think the final "product" looks nice.
-The RGB back-lighting still works, thought the new keycaps are not shine-through.
+The RGB back-lighting still works, though the new keycaps are not shine-through.

 In addition I have now a full shine-through ABS keycaps set as backup parts for more keyboard modding.
 And some more or less useless Varmilo baseboard.